Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_1/regex2.md

 | word level and phrase level | `word\|phrase level` | Yes, but only _word_ and _phrase level_ |
 | word level and phrase level | `(word\|phrase) level` | Yes, both _word level_ and _phrase level_ |

-In addition to use the _grouping metachararacters_ to alter the precedence you can use it for back reference.
-Some RE implementations have named grouping references others just `\1', `\2` etcetera.
+In addition to use the _grouping metachararacters_ to alter the precedence you can use it for _back reference_.
+Some RE implementations have named grouping back references others just `\1', `\2` etcetera.

 Exercise: Check out how this is in `egrep`.